CiscoDevNet/pws-python-samples/README.md

 * `get_polled_rich_presence.py` - Demonstrates application user login, end-user proxy login, and retrieving rich presence information.

-In addition a [Postman collection]() is available for experimenting with PWS - edit the collection **Variables** to configure the collection.
+In addition a [Postman collection](https://www.postman.com/collection/) is available for experimenting with PWS.
+Edit the collection's **Variables** to configure the collection for use.

 ## Getting started